AlexTheBear/logstash-filter-time-split/README.md

 ```

 ## Logstash Config
-This plugin is really basic, it assumes a start date and end date field where start is before end.
+This plugin is really basic, it assumes a start date and end date fields are dates, order is not important; start can be before end and they will be switched internally.
 Given both are assumed to be dates the input may need to be converted prior to using this plugin.
 ```ruby
 input {
 	file {